ncpatro/JavaScript-for-newbies-4/README.md

-# JavaScript for Newbies 4
+# JavaScript for Newbies Session 4

 This is a repository for Session 4 of the JS for Newbies series by Javascript Meetup Bangalore.